Skip to content

 Summary

-The core of file operations is FILE* and fopen/fclose/fread/fwrite, formatted I/O relies on the printf/scanf family, and error handling depends on errno + perror.
-The standard library provides fundamental tools like numeric conversion, sorting and searching, math functions, character classification, and assertions.
-C++ delivers a comprehensive type-safe upgrade to these tools with stream libraries, std::filesystem, std::format, and std::error_code.
+The core of file operations lies in fopen and fread/fwrite/fgets/fputs, formatted I/O relies on the printf/scanf family, and error handling depends on errno + perror.
+The standard library provides fundamental tools like numeric conversion, sorting/searching, math functions, character classification, and assertions.
+C++ has comprehensively upgraded these tools for type safety using stream libraries, std::filesystem, std::format, and std::span.

 Exercises